Main Content

 For Word documents, the Margin value must between 0 points and 31 points, or the equivalent value using other units of measurement.

-Style of the top page border segment, specified as one of the values in the table.
+Default style of the page border segments, specified as one of these values:

 "dashed"Dashed lineyesyes

-"dashsmallgap"Dashed line with a small gap between dashesyesno
+"dashsmallgap"Dashed line with a small gap between dashesyesyes

 "dotted"Dotted lineyesyes